Yahapi/yahapi/format.md

 GET /products/9017
 {
-  "type": "non-food",
+  "type": "food",
-  "id": 9017,
+  "id": 9017
 }
 ```

 ## 2.2 links

-A resource object **SHOULD** contain a `links` property containing valid URLs keyed by their [relationship](http://www.iana.org/assignments/link-relations/link-relations.xml) to the resource.
+A resource object **SHOULD** contain a `links` property containing valid URLs keyed by their [relationship](http://www.iana.org/assignments/link-relations/link-relations.xml) relative to the current resource.

 ```
 {